 More information about specific identifiers is provided in EveryMac.com's extensive Mac Identification section.

 Internally, the "Mid-2013" MacBook Air models are quite similar.
 Both the 11-Inch and 13-Inch systems have standard dual core 1.3 GHz Core i5 "Haswell ULT" (I5-4250U) processors that support "Turbo Boost" up to 2.6 GHz and have 3 MB of level 3 cache.
 Both models also could be custom configured with a dual core 1.7 GHz Core i7 "Haswell ULT" (I7-4650U) processor which has 4 MB of level 3 cache and a maximum Turbo Boost speed of 3.3 GHz.

 Regardless of processor, all "Mid-2013" models have an "integrated" Intel HD Graphics 5000 graphics processor that reserves 1 GB of system memory for video function.

-By default, the 11-Inch models are offered with either 128 GB or 256 GB of storage and the 13-Inch models are offered with either 128 GB or 256 GB of storage.
-However, the higher-end MD712LL/A 11-Inch configuration and MD761LL/A 13-Inch configuration both can be equipped with 512 GB of storage at the time of purchase for an additional US$300.
-Site sponsor Other World Computing is hard at work to develop aftermarket internal storage options, as well.
+By default, the 11-Inch models were offered with either 128 GB or 256 GB of storage and the 13-Inch models were offered with either 128 GB or 256 GB of storage.
+However, the higher-end MD712LL/A 11-Inch configuration and MD761LL/A 13-Inch configuration both could be equipped with 512 GB of storage at the time of purchase for an additional US$300.

 The differences between the stock "Mid-2013" MacBook Air models -- size, display size, connectivity, configuration, and battery life -- are summarized below: